 Recommendations for Harmonic Mitigation (Phase Control)

-When using phase control, harmonics can be reduced through several approaches:
+When using phase control, harmonics can be reduced or partially mitigated through several approaches.
+Examples (but not limited to):

 - Power Limiter: Limit dimmer (in example to 40% of nominal load)